-Plants can also take over your pond, causing less oxygen to get in, so make sure that you remove any that are spreading too much.
+Plants can also take over your pond, causing less oxygen to get in, so make sure you remove any spreading too much.
 You can take them out and divide them up by repotting them.
 If you remove any plants from the pond, try to leave them by the pond for a day or two.
-Although you may not see any insects on them, leaving them for a day or two by the pond will allow any trapped on the plants to move back into the pond.
+Although you may not see any insects on them, leaving them for a day or two by the pond will allow any trapped plants to move back into the pond.

 If you want to attract frogs, toads, and tadpoles, it is best not to have fish in the pond.
 Fish will eat insects, which will make the pond less appetizing for other animals.
-However, if you already have fish in your pond, you will still find that frogs and toads still use it.
+However, if you already have fish in your pond, you will still find that frogs and toads use it.

 In winter, make sure that you keep the ice from freezing over completely.
 Either break the ice gently or keep a ball that will float, like a tennis ball in the pond, to stop it from freezing completely.

 How To Put Plants In A Wildlife Pond?